I'm Sorry Did You Say Street Magic

-I'm Sorry Did You Say Street Magic is a city-building tabletop role-playing game created by Caro Asercion in 2019, based on the system in Microscope.
+I'm Sorry Did You Say Street Magic (stylized in lowercase) is a city-building tabletop role-playing game created by Caro Asercion in 2019, based on the system in Microscope.

 Gameplay

 Unlike most city building games, I'm Sorry Did You Say Street Magic specifically prohibits creating a map due to the historical connections between map-making and colonialism.
 In rounds, players take turns adding neighborhoods, landmarks, and residents by writing information on index cards.
 Rounds end with significant events to mark the passage of time.
 The game does not use a gamemaster.

 Publication history

 Asercion self-published the digital edition of I'm Sorry Did You Say Street Magic on Itch.io in 2019 as an indie role-playing game.
 A print edition was released in 2020 after a Kickstarter campaign raised $21,379.
 It was part of Itch.io's 2023 Games for Gaza bundle, raising funds for the charity Medical Aid For Palestinians.